-- 2 While teachers may participate in other activities beyond the school day not referred to above and in additional activities, such other or additional activities are voluntary.
-However, these activities, once undertaken, are a 3 component of the Teacher Evaluation System. - c.
-Activities Receiving Additional Compensation 5

-It is recognized that certain specified activities, which require an extensive amount of time beyond the school day, receive additional compensation beyond the regular salary schedule.
-Those activities, which are recognized for additional compensation, are indicated on Salary Schedule E, for Athletic Activities and Extra Curricular Activities and co-curricular activities.

-- 9. School Calendar 10 - If the calendar committee recommends a school calendar and the superintendent recommends a different calendar both 11 will be presented to the Board of Education for consideration and a decision.
-12 - The student testing/assessment schedule will be placed on the calendar before the school year begins to allow teachers 13 advance notice.
+At secondary schools, the workday may be extended up to two (2) additional Mondays per month for 1 departmental, grade level, parent or student conferences, or other professional meetings at the school level, 2 scheduled with the teacher.
+3 (4) During the school year, the annual open house and the annual school orientation meeting, if any.
+4 Committee assignments and student activities which do not require an extensive amount of time beyond (5) 5 the school day shall be distributed equitably by the principal after consultation with the ILT.
+Committees 6 shall be consistent with the provisions of §150.1.f.
+No teacher shall be required to accept more than two 7 (2) committee assignments functioning at any one time at the building level.
+No teacher shall be required 8 to accept more than one (1) student activity sponsorship functioning at any one time.
+9 b.
+Activities Considered in Evaluation 10 While teachers may participate in other activities beyond the school day not referred to above and in additional 11 activities, such other or additional activities are voluntary.
+However, these activities, once undertaken, are a 12 component of the Teacher Evaluation System.
+13 Activities Receiving Additional Compensation C. 14 It is recognized that certain specified activities, which require an extensive amount of time beyond the school day, 15 receive additional compensation beyond the regular salary schedule.
+Those activities, which are recognized for 16 additional compensation, are indicated on Salary Schedule E, for Athletic Activities and Extra Curricular 17 Activities and co-curricular activities.
+18 9.
+School Calendar 19 If the calendar committee recommends a school calendar and the Superintendent recommends a different calendar both 20 will be presented to the Board of Education for consideration and a decision.
+21 The student testing/assessment schedule will be placed on the calendar before the school year begins to allow teachers 22 advance notice.
 The schedule may be changed if state requirements change during the year.
-Testing schedule changes not 14 required by the state will be made by mutual agreement of the Administration and Federation.
-15 - The school calendar for the school year(s) shall reflect student session days, record reporting day(s), professional meeting 16 day(s) and paid/unpaid holidays.
-17 - ORC 3313.48 Minimum Number of Hours: Elementary 910 Hours, High Schools 1001 Hours 18 - Calamity Days will be made up with hours that are in excess of the minimum number of hours required for calendar 19 school year.
-20 - 21 - These are days in which instruction of students takes place for no less than the minimum requirements of state statutes.
-22 - 23 - At semester break, teachers will receive one release day and are expected to perform the 24 equivalent of two one-half days of parent/team conferences arranged at a mutually convenient 25 time in their school and coordinated within the district calendar.
-These two, 3-hour 26 conferences shall be scheduled for evenings no earlier than 5:30 p.m. to accommodate parent 27 work schedules.
-These conferences should be scheduled within the parameters established by 28 the district.
-29 - 30 31 - The opening and the last day of school without students are for the purpose of preparing for the opening and closing of school. - The calendar will be aligned with state law and developed according to the process outlined in the CBA.
-33 - - Eight (8) days considered as a part of the work year that employees are not required to report. - Total School Year.....
-191
+Testing schedule changes 23 not required by the state will be made by mutual agreement of the Administration and Federation.
+24 The school calendar for the school year(s) shall reflect student session days, record reporting day(s), professional meeting 25 26 day(s) and paid/unpaid holidays.
+ORC 3313.48 Minimum Number of Hours: Elementary 910 Hours, High Schools 1001 Hours 27 28 Calamity Days will be made up with hours that are in excess of the minimum number of hours required for calendar school year.
+29 30 These are days in which instruction of students takes place for no less than the minimum requirements of state statutes.
+31 32 At semester break, teachers will receive one release day and are expected to perform the 33 equivalent of two (2) one-half days of parent/team conferences arranged at a mutually 34 convenient time in their school and coordinated within the district calendar.
+These two (2), 3-35 hour conferences shall be scheduled for evenings no earlier than 5:30 p.m. to accommodate 36 parent work schedules.
+These conferences should be scheduled within the parameters 37 established by the district.
+38 39 The opening and the last day of school without students are for the purpose of preparing for 40 the opening and closing of school.
+41 The calendar will be aligned with state law and developed according to the process outlined in the CBA.
+42 43

+Eight (8) days considered as a part of the work year that employees are not required to report.